Niravpatel129/Niravpatel129/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learning some new technologies
+- 🔭 I’m currently working on learning some new technologies.
 - 🌱 I’m currently learning RAG and Langchain.
 - 👯 I’m looking to collaborate on game development!
 - 💬 Ask me about game development, latest technologies and everything React.